ska-telescope/developer.skatelescope.org/src/tools/github2gitlab/github2gitlab.rst

 <https://docs.gitlab.com/ee/user/project/merge_requests/>`_.

 The other major difference is that GitLab provides automatic `Continuous Integration Pipelines
 <https://docs.gitlab.com/ee/ci/>`_.
 If you have already used Jenkins, you'll find it pretty similar.
-There is an SKA guide to CI_.
+There is an SKA guide to :ref:`CI`.

-.. _continuousintegration: